matthewdeaves/willow/DeveloperGuide.md

 - twitter_description
 - instagram_description

-This class could be extended to create more advanced SEO tools or to automate content creation processes.
+This class could be extended to create more advanced SEO tools or as a template to automate other content creation processes.

-Developers can use these classes as a foundation for building more specialized Anthropic API interactions or as a model for integrating other AI services.

 #### 6. ArticleTagsGenerator
 **Location**: `src/Service/Api/Anthropic/ArticleTagsGenerator.php`